Saturday, October 14, 2023

 We stewards can also be proud of our work to restore their habitat.
 We can also treasure the intimate relationship we've come to have with them, coming across eggs and chicks as we do our work, many times every year in Somme Prairie Grove.
 And in recent years, especially gratifyingly, thanks to woodland restoration under way there, they've also returned to breed and protect eggs and chicks in Somme Woods.

 More about Somme's woodcocks is at http://woodsandprairie.blogspot.com/2018/04/dont-hurt-woodcocks.html.
-For more about why not to go look for birds' nests, see Egg Blog
+For important reasons not to go look for birds' nests, see Egg Blog

 Two final tidbits:

-• This spring in the burned areas there seemed to be a few woodcock holes in every square foot of the open savanna.
+• Every spring in the burned areas, there seem to be woodcock holes in every square foot of the open savanna.
 But none visible in the woods or unburned areas.
+Worms, their main food, must be especially available in the burned grasslands.
 On the rare occasions I've seen these birds feeding, their bills go up and down so fast they look like sewing machines.

 • Woodhens winter in southern U.S. "where they're a popular game bird" - which means that people shoot them for pleasure.
 Hunting and gathering are part of our heritage.
 We have yet to well work out what that means here today.